-Several stakeholders in the wildlife sector, led by Kenya Wildlife Service (KWS) and representatives from Northern Rangelands Trust (NRT), Amboseli Ecosystem Trust (AET), Laikipia Wildlife Forum (LWF) and Maasai Mara Group ranches, South Rift Association of Land Owners (SORALO), The Nature Conservancy (TNC), Africa Wildlife Foundation (AWF) and WWF rallied together, holding consultative meetings with the government to drive this historic agenda.
+Several stakeholders in the wildlife sector, led by Kenya Wildlife Service (KWS) and representatives from Northern Rangelands Trust (NRT), Amboseli Ecosystem Trust (AET), Laikipia Wildlife Forum (LWF), Maasai Mara Group ranches, South Rift Association of Land Owners (SORALO), The Nature Conservancy (TNC), Africa Wildlife Foundation (AWF) and World Wide Fund Kenya (WWF-Kenya), rallied together, holding consultative meetings with the government to drive this historic agenda.

-This culminated in a leaning study tour to Namibia to visit Namibia Association of CBNRM Support Organizations (NACSO) who already had a successful model of connecting the communities and organizations that manage and conserve Namibia natural resources to replicate the same concept in Kenya.
+This culminated in a leaning study tour to the Namibian Association of Community Based Natural Resource Management (CBNRM) Support Organisations (NACSO) who already had a successful model of connecting the communities and organisations that manage and conserve Namibia natural resources.
+The aim was to unearth how the same concept can be replicated in Kenya.

-TNC and other partners raised funds for consultative meetings carried out across eight regions in the country with over 600 conservation leaders from government, non-governmental conservation organizations, communities, private landowners, conservancies, religious leaders and politicians were intensively engaged in these consultative meetings to gain consensus and buy in.
+After the study tour, TNC and other partners raised funds for consultative meetings across the eight conservancy regions in the country with over 600 conservation leaders from government, non-governmental conservation organisations, community and private conservancies, religious leaders and politicians.
+The leaders were intensively engaged in these consultative meetings to gain consensus and buy in.

-A national consultative process of 140 participants drawn from landowners, regional and community associations, governments and conservation NGOs was held in Nairobi to a unanimous agreement of the need to create a national umbrella body that would champion the interests and represent the collective desires of Kenyan communities and private landowners in wildlife and natural resources management.
+A unanimous agreement was reached of the need to create a national umbrella body that would champion the interests and represent the collective desires of Kenyan communities and private landowners in wildlife and natural resources management.